General Terms and Conditions of Business (GTC) of BECC Agency GmbH and BECC Project GmbH

 16.1 All products delivered will remain the property (reserved goods) of the Agency until the settlement in full of all monetary claims on the part of the Agency arising from its business relationship with the Customer, even if specifically designated charges have been paid.

-16.2 If the realisable value of the securities in place for the Agency exceed its claims by a total of more than 15%, not just temporarily, the Agency will release securities of a corresponding amount at its discretion at the Customer's request.
+16.2 If the realisable value of the securities in place for the Agency exceeds its claims by a total of more than 15%, not just temporarily, the Agency will release securities of a corresponding amount at its discretion at the Customer's request.

 17. Ban on headhunting